ThePavanPatil/mean-grunt/README.md

 #Using Grunt to automate a MEAN stack application.

-This is a repository for a starter appliation for a Single Page MEAN Stack application using grunt.
+This is a repository for a starter appliation for a Single Page MEAN Stack (Mongodb, Express.js, Angular.js, Node.js) application using grunt.

 A simple MEAN app can use Grunt.
 Our app will consist of: